 Materials and Sizing

 Because I’m upcycling, the prep is a little different here than with by-the-meter materials, like our double layered reversible flannel blankets, but the fundamentals are the same.
 Even a single sheet is plenty wide for making dog blankets.
-Since I don’t machine dry, I made them rectangular, with a width to fit my indoor drying rack which is very handy if I can’t line dry.
+Since I don’t machine dry, I made the blankets rectangular, with a width to fit my indoor drying rack.
+Very handy if I can’t line dry due to bad weather.
 Again, these were designed for towelling and snuggling wet dogs, which means we want them to wash and dry easily and quickly.
 They’re still big enough to use as a lightweight blanket, but on the smallish side for my big boys compared to one of their full sized blankets.

 Warm?
 Dry?
 Both?